February 27, 2023

 Complimentary guided activities include a tour of nearby Freycinet Marine Oyster Farm, a two-hour walk to Wineglass Bay, wine tastings at Freycinet Winery and bird-watching at Pelican Bay.
 You can also go behind the scenes in the kitchen for a chef’s cooking class and learn how to create great cocktails in a mixology class.

-Four signature experiences cost extra but deserve the extra outlay.
-There’s a three-hour adventure cruise out to uninhabited Schouten Island, which is also part of Freycinet National Park ($250pp).
-A full-day Schouten Island experience promises an encounter with the resident Australian fur seals ($450pp).
+Signature experiences cost extra but deserve the extra outlay.
+There’s a three-hour adventure cruise out to uninhabited Schouten Island, which is also part of Freycinet National Park.

-For thrill-seekers, there’s the Great Oyster Bay Blast, hour-long hoon around the bay to Moulting Lagoon and Hazards Beach ($110pp) or a half-day quad-biking expedition along 4WD tracks through the National Park to Friendly Beaches ($150pp).
-I did this last one, and I can report that I am not going to be doing Angelina Jolie out of any action movie roles any time soon.
+For thrill-seekers, a half-day quad-biking expedition along 4WD tracks through the National Park to Friendly Beaches.
+I did this one and I can report that I am not going to be doing Angelina Jolie out of any action movie roles any time soon.
 I could blame recent rains that caused multiple washouts (we had to turn back before we got to Friendly Beaches because one river crossing was too deep) but the truth is I drive like a grandma.
 It was great fun though, once I loosened up.